|MP 7.01.92||Cryosurgical Ablation of Miscellaneous Solid Tumors Other Than Liver, Prostate, or Dermatologic Tumors|

 In 2013, Callstrom et al. reported on 61 patients treated with cryoablation for pain from 69 tumors (size 1-11 cm) metastatic to the bone.
 (36) Before treatment, patients rated their pain with a 4 or more on a 1-10 scale using the Brief Pain Inventory with a mean score of 7.1/10 for worst pain in a 24-hour period.

 The mean pain score gradually decreased after cryoablation to 1.4/10 (p<0.0001) 24 weeks for worst pain in a 24-hour period.
 A major complication of osteomyelitis was experienced by 1 patient (2%).

 Other articles identified in the literature search related to use of cryoablation in other cancers either involved small numbers of patients or limited follow-up.

 Ongoing Clinical Trials

-A search of online site ClinicalTrials.gov in June 2012 found no randomized controlled trials.
+A search of online site ClinicalTrials.gov in June 2013 found 1 randomized trial on cryoablation for lung lesions with focal pure ground-glass opacity (NCT01429649).
 Several ongoing non-randomized clinical trials addressing cryoablation in breast, bone, lung, pancreatic and renal tumors were identified.